imeuro/lauradarsie/wp-content/plugins/wpa-clean-updates/readme.txt

 = Is this plugin compatible with update management plugins? =

 Yes.
-It has been tested by the guys over at WebsiteNazorg on various platforms.
+It has been tested by the guys over at Digishock.com and WebsiteNazorg.nl on various platforms.

 = What security considerations are there in using this plugin? =